sh-qiangchen/INPO/README.md

 # INPO
-A PyTorch implementation of "[Stable Fair Graph Representation Learning with Lipschitz Constraint](https://openreview.net/pdf?id=oJQWvsStNh)"
+A PyTorch implementation of "**Graph Unlearning meets Influence-aware Negative Preference Optimization**".

 ## Overview
 **INPO** is a PO-based graph unlearning method to improving the robustness of the model utility to the unlearning process. **The core idea behind INPO is to amplify the influence of unlearned edges and mitigate the tight topological coupling between the forget set and the retain set**, reducing impact on model utility when unlearning specific edges.